 Second, they took advantage of Fountain’s open API to seamlessly integrate with partner Checkr to run background checks after applicants are approved.
 These changes have led to a 59% reduction in talent acquisition cost.

-“Now, until they sign into the app, they don’t undergo a background check,” the operations coordinator said.
+“Now, until they sign into our app to start working, they don’t undergo a background check,” the operations coordinator said.
 “That has saved us, just in the last year, about $3.2 million” in talent acquisition costs.

 As the company grew, in-person interviews became unsustainable.
 It wasn’t long after the founding of the company that the recruitment team transitioned to virtual interviews.
 Fountain helped by consolidating video interviews onto one platform and refined the process further by allowing for asynchronous video recordings.